Shrimp Remoulade – Now this is art! Lettuce cups adorned with plump succulent shrimp, tossed generously with my favorite Louisiana style remoulade.

 Prep your garnishings.
 Cut the avocados any which way you prefer.
 Same goes with hard boiled eggs.
 You can keep olives whole or slice them.
 You can mix all these garnishings together in a bowl or arrange them separately.

-- Another novel way is over an avocado.
-Just halve the avocado, scoop out the pit, and serve the shrimp over the avocado halves.
+3. Another fun way I like to serve this is over an avocado.
+I just halve the avocado, scoop out the pit, and then spoon the shrimp right over the avocado halves.
+It’s simple, looks great, and adds a creamy texture that pairs beautifully with the shrimp.

-- Remoulade Rendezvous: The recipe makes more Remoulade sauce than you’ll need for the shrimp.
-Don’t let it go to waste!
-Store the extra in an airtight container in the fridge for up to two weeks.
-Use it as a zesty sandwich spread, a dip for fries or veggies, or even a dressing for a punchy salad.
+2. For the remoulade sauce, my recipe makes more than you’ll need for the shrimp.
+Don’t throw it out!
+I keep the extra sauce in an airtight container in the fridge for up to two weeks.
+It’s fantastic as a zesty sandwich spread, a dip for fries or veggies, or even as a dressing for a bold salad.

-- Garnish Galore: Feel free to get creative with the garnishments.
-Cucumber slices, cherry tomatoes, or even some crispy bacon bits can add another layer of flavor and texture.
+4. And when it comes to garnishes, feel free to get creative.
+I like adding cucumber slices, cherry tomatoes, or even some crispy bacon bits for extra flavor and texture.

 Let me know if you give my New Orleans shrimp remoulade a try.
 Personally, once my remoulade is ready in the refrigerator, I am on look out for any excuse to use it.
 These shrimp are one of the easiest ways to use that yum sauce.